A Country Practice: Broadcast

 A Country Practice originally aired on Seven Network Monday (Part 1) and Tuesday (Part 2) nights at 7:30.
 The unsuccessful 1994 Network 10 remake of the series aired originally at 7:30 on Wednesday nights, but then moved to 7:30 on Saturday nights a few weeks later.
 In late July, it moved to a low-rating timeslot of 5:30 Saturday evenings, directly against Channel Seven's Saturday AFL coverage.

 Seven also aired repeats of the original series at 9:30 weekday mornings from 1995 to 2002.

-Foxtel's Hallmark Channel broadcast the complete series twice (including the short-lived Network Ten series) in a 2-hour block at 3:30-5:30 weekday afternoons from 2002 to 30 June 2010.
+Foxtel's Hallmark Channel broadcast the complete series twice (including the short-lived Network Ten series) in a 2-hour block at 3:30 to 5:30 weekday afternoons from 2002 to 30 June 2010.

 In 2014, 7TWO ran repeats at 02:00 on weekday mornings.

 International broadcasts

 United Kingdom

-In addition to being broadcast in Australia, the series also had a successful run on the ITV network in the United Kingdom.
-A Country Practice began 27 October 1982, less than a year after its debut on Seven Network in Australia.
+The series also had a successful run on the ITV network in the United Kingdom.
+A Country Practice began on Wednesday, 27 October 1982 – less than a year after its debut on Seven Network in Australia.